angus-mackenzie/ASD-Notes/ASD07.md

 ![Package Dependencies](img/umldependencies.png)

-* When changing a package that has a dependency, you may need to consider the parts dependent on it as they may cause erroneous behaviour depending on the changes.
+* When changing a package that has a dependency, you may need to consider the parts dependent on it as they may cause erroneous behaviour depending on the changes
-* So consider minimizing the dependencies on packages, as a change will lead to updating the package.
+* So consider minimizing the dependencies on packages, as a change will lead to updating the package

 ## Ordering Work
 * What can we start with?